Lee Foster’s new travel guidebook is Northern California History Travel Adventures: 35 Suggested Trips.

 Lee’s travel writing/photos have appeared over the years in all the major U.S. travel magazines and newspapers.
 In the same vein, he has published travel photos in more than 300 Lonely Planet travel books.

-His 7,000 digitally-ready photos are available for license at http://stockphotos.fostertravel.com.
+His 7,000 digitally ready photos are available for license at http://stockphotos.fostertravel.com.
 In short, most of his licensing of photos occurs to major magazines and book companies.
 Clients include the local AAA magazine Via and National Geographic.
 However, Lee also offers an inexpensive Personal Publishing Secure License for $20 for individuals.
-For example, his fellow Creatives may simply want a photo for their blog, website, book, or wall décor.
+For example, you may simply want a photo for your blog, website, book, or wall décor.